Gerrymandering and Wisconsin’s Maps

 On October 6, 2023, the Wisconsin Supreme Court agreed to hear the case on two of those claims - non- contiguity and separation of powers - and set out a timeline for the case.
 Read more here: https://www.fairmapswi.com/2023-maps-in-court

-We must continue to raise our voices through our votes and our advocacy until we have independent nonpartisan redistricting reform in this state.
+We must continue to raise our voices through our votes and our advocacy until we have independent redistricting reform in this state.